unoplat/unoplat-code-confluence/README.md

 Note: Full codebase parsing is based on https://chapi.phodal.com/ and contributions are required on chapi upstream to improve parsing metadata. . for detailed issues please refer roadmap mentioned below.

-## Current Problem with doing Repository level Documentation using AI Tooling
+## Current Problem with doing Repository level Understanding using AI Tooling

 ### Process Overview: